 Following is a guest post from Penny Roach at Green Moms and Kids.
 Penny believes in the life style choices of helping oneself stay healthy by eating well and remain in shape.
 One of her missions of blogging is also to talk about her journey from being an uninformed, wasteful consumer mom to a green, compassionate, eco-friendly mom.

-In this post, she shares 10 Easy Green Living Tips for families to become eco-friendly.
+In this post, she shares her go green ideas and green tips.
+Sit back and read about 10 Easy Green Living Tips for families to become eco-friendly.